Continued AI Scaling Requires Repeated Efficiency Doublings: Brief Implications

 If scaling laws abstract over realization details, then those details become the margin of competition.
 Hardware efficiency, kernels, quantization, sparsity, routing, and systems design matter because they improve \(E_{\mathrm{logical}}\), not because each one requires a new theory of progress.
 The empirical law tells us what additional logical compute buys; the efficiency game changes what that compute costs.

-This also clarifies the paper's place in the larger four-paper arc.
-The present paper explains why AI scaling remains empirically active and economically meaningful despite diminishing returns: the law is stable at the level of logical compute, while the burden of realizing that compute is continually renegotiated by the efficiency stack.
-The companion Amdahl paper explains how that persistent pressure reshapes architecture by raising the bar for specialization and shifting optimal allocation toward more programmable substrates.
+This also clarifies the broader implication of the paper's argument.
+AI scaling remains empirically active and economically meaningful despite diminishing returns because the law is stable at the level of logical compute, while the burden of realizing that compute is continually renegotiated by the efficiency stack.
+Hardware, algorithms, and systems remain central not as side notes to scaling, but as the mechanisms that keep movement along the law feasible in practice.
+On this view, repeated efficiency doublings are not a bonus to scaling.
+They are what sustained scaling requires.